SamStudio8/majora2/README.md

 ## How can I use it?

-**You should not**.
-The priority right now is to maintain a single instance for COG-UK and as such Majora is made available with no support.
-Running Majora for your own purposes without support would be a risky endeavour but you're welcome to wing it.
+**You should not**!
+The functionality of Majora2 is now frozen and current development serves only to maintain ongoing research use by COG-UK.
+Majora2 is built upon Django 2.2 which will reach end of life (EOL) in 2022; by extension Majora2 is now considered EOL.

 Over the past two years, Majora has been updated with many bits of COG-UK specific business code that will make it hard for one to take this and easily use it in a different environment.
 We'd suggest that academics and public health agencies [see our paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02395-y) for suggestions on what a successful model system should look like.

 ## License